kistamentorspace/info/pcb/eagle_intro.md

 ### 4. Importing the Drill Layer

 1. Again Click on the same import menu to open the import dialogue and select the Gerber file for the Drill Layer.
-2. Select the “Drill Plated” layer and Rename the aperture to “Drill”
+2. Select the “Drill Plated” layer and rename the Aperture to “Drill”.
-3. In the Digits m,n Section, there is a hit and trial method in this part.
+3. In the *Digits m,n* section, there is a hit and trial method in this part.
 Most of the gerbers created from Eagle work well with a setting of 2,5.
 However if the drill holes are not imported to the scale, you can simply undo this and try with another pair of numbers (example 2,4 or 2,6).
 4. Click on Import.
 5. The Drill layer should appear in Blue corresponding to all the holes created in your layout.

 Now you should be able to see the complete layout as made in the PCB Designing tool.
 Now the actual work begins.